-Usually, allergies make the eyes water and itch, the nose run, the skin itch, rashes develop, and people sneeze.
+Usually, allergies make people sneeze; the eyes water and itch, the nose runs, the skin itches, and rashes develop.

-Some symptoms, called anaphylactic reactions, are life threatening.
+Some allergic reactions, called anaphylactic reactions, are life threatening.

 Symptoms suggest the diagnosis, and skin tests can help identify the substance that triggers the allergy.